Iberasa010/errors/README.md

-# errors

-error handling and files
+Accessing files, avoiding errors with logic and handling errors with error-handling mechanisms.